-This casual, but curious, observer of language would not go so far to write that any of those authors are incorrect, but in the lexicon of the common man the words ‘deserve’ and ‘earn’ have grown so far apart as to be almost antonyms.
-When the office worker speaks of deserving a raise, even those that know the standard measurements of the company would not bring up the word earn, for fear that doing do might spark a confrontation that would forever alter the relationship.
-When the sports fan speaks of his team deserving a championship, it is only his antagonists that will mention the fact that they haven’t earned it yet, and when the lovelorn and politicians speak of the deserving, it is an emotional appeal that cannot be countered without one doing some damage to their public perception.
-In all walks of life deserve is used as a word to describe that which one is entitled to, as if by birthright, and merit has become the exclusive right of the word earn.
+This casual, but curious, observer of language would not go so far to write that those periodicals are incorrect, but in a purely philosophical sense, I consider these words so far apart as to be antonyms.
+When the office worker speaks of deserving a raise she has not yet received, even those who know the standard measurements of the company would not bring up the word earn, fearing that doing so might taint the relationship they have with her.
+When a sports fan speaks of his favorite team deserving a championship, only his antagonists will mention the fact that that team hasn’t earned it yet, and when the lovelorn and politicians speak of the word deserving, it is an emotional appeal that their audience dare not counter.

-The definition of deserve, in the lexicon of the common man at the proverbial water cooler, has regressed to the succinct definition: “To have, or display, qualities that should result in one attaining rewards by natural means.”
-In this sense, deserve has come to be something of an adjective to describe those that should attain, and earn is more a verb to describe the hard work put into attaining a goal.
-Deserve is also a term used by those that feel they are owed something by being a good person, a human, or a human being that is alive.
+Most define deserve as something for which they are entitled, as if by birthright, and earn has a more meritorious quality.
+We think we deserve to have something, as a result of a natural course of events.
+If another has, we should have.
+In this context, deserve takes on the definition of an adjective to describe those who should attain, and earn is more a verb to describe the justifiable reward for the hard work put into attaining a goal.
+Deserve is also a term used by those who feel they are owed something by being a good person, a human, or a human being that is alive.

-All philosophical differences aside, this causal, but curious, observer can’t help but think that those that invest full emotions in this idea of being a deserving person, at the expense of earning, set themselves up for failure, heartache, and even diminished mental health when the reality of their circumstances continues to dispel their notions.
-One would think that, at some point, the confused would take a step back and provide the situation a reexamination steeped in rational objectivity, but for most that’s easier said than done, as it could lead them to believe that they’re a lot less deserving than they once believed.
+All philosophical differences aside, this causal, but curious, observer can’t help but think that those who invest emotions in the idea that they are deserving, at the expense of working to earn, set themselves up for failure, heartache, and even diminished mental health when the reality of their circumstances continue to dispel such notions.
+One would think that, at some point, the confused would take a step back and reexamine their algorithm, but for most of us that’s easier said than done, as it could lead us to the conclusion that we’re a lot less deserving than we once believed.

-Love is difficult to calculate by standard measurements of course, and past behaviors do not dictate future success.
-As such, no single person should ever say that they deserve to be loved, but it’s not something one can earn entirely by merit either.
-Love, we could say, is a complicated algorithm fraught with failure that begins with simple, intangible superficialities.
-These superficialities can be as simple as the way a person comes their hair, their scent, the clothes they wear, the way they smile when they see you coming down the aisle at Cracker Barrel, and all of the other, otherwise meaningless intangibles that form superficial attraction.
-Some could argue that the superficial nature of the early stages of love is nothing more than a crush, but a crush forms the fundamental layer of all that will spring from it.
-Love gains meaning as it progresses into shared values, complicated ideas, and philosophies, until it eventuates from that initial, superficial attraction into the ultimate, comprehensive decision we make about another person called love.
-We earn love every day thereafter by maintaining the conditions that the other party lays out for us in either overt or implicit ways to form adult, conditional love.
+Love is difficult to calculate by standard measurements of course, as past behaviors do not dictate future success.
+As such, no rational person should ever say that they deserve to be loved in a conditional manner by a prospective lover, but love is not something one can earn entirely by merit in this manner either.
+Conditional love, between adults, is a complicated algorithm fraught with failure that begins with simple, intangible superficialities.
+These superficialities can be as simple as the way a person combs their hair, their scent, the clothes they wear, the way they smile when they see you coming down the aisle at Cracker Barrel, and all of the other, otherwise meaningless intangibles that form superficial attraction.
+Some could argue that the superficial nature of the early stages of love are nothing more than a crush, but a crush forms the fundamental layer of all that will arise from it.
+At some point, and every relationship is different, a crossover occurs.
+The initial spark that drove the relationship from point A to point B progresses into shared values, individualistic ideas, and some modifications on long held beliefs and philosophies, until it eventuates from that initial, superficial attraction into the ultimate, comprehensive and conditional decisions we make about another person we call love.
+In this sense, we earn love every day thereafter by maintaining and managing the conditions that the other party lays out for us in overt and implicit ways to form adult, conditional love.

-“You think you should be afforded love simply by being?”
-I would ask the deserving person.
+“Do you think you should receive love simply by being?”
+I would ask those who claim to deserve love.
 “Do you think that you should be able to walk up to a total stranger on the street and inform them that you are a good person, and therefore deserving of love, and that they should do their civic duty, as a good citizen of the world, and love you?
-If that’s what you think, you’ll get the type of love you deserve.”
+If that’s what you believe, you’ll probably end up with the type of love you deserve.”

-The point is that by being deserving the individual opens up a whole can of why, for those that are asked to believe it.
-‘Why do I deserve,’ should be the first question a person asks themselves, and ‘why am I more deserving than anyone else’ should be the next, and all of the answers should culminate in self-evident facts and figures that result in the definitions of the words ‘merit’ and ‘earn’.
+The point is that those who claim they’ve achieved the quality of deserving open up a whole can of why, for those who are asked to believe it.
+‘Why do I deserve,’ should be the first question we ask ourselves, and ‘why am I more deserving than anyone else’ should be the next, and all of the answers should culminate in self-evident facts and figures that result in the definitions of the words ‘merit’ and ‘earn’.

-High-minded types would tell their audience that love is nothing more than a complex mixture of chemicals in the brain, and they do so under the theoretical umbrella of a human being no more complex than, say, the penguin.
-They would suggest that certain animals, like some penguins, have long-term, monogamous relationships based on decision-making.
-If our decision making abilities are no more complex than the penguin’s, and our drive to be loved, and love, is nothing more than a natural and primal need to procreate, then all humans do deserve to be loved by the primal, prospective mate that senses when we’re in heat.
-Alternatively, if the human’s senses are so inferior to the penguin’s that prospects can’t tell when we deserve love, we may want to develop a mating call that informs prospective mates when we feel ‘deserving’ to see what comes running down the alley to us.
+Some high-minded types who tend to overthink matters are often quick to warn the rest of us that we tend to overthink matters.
+One such person told his audience that love is nothing more than a complex mixture of chemicals in the brain, and he did so under a theoretical umbrella that suggests that a human being is no more complex than the penguin.
+This person added that other animals, like some penguins, maintain long-term, monogamous relationships based on some decision-making.
+The rest of us would not say that this is outright false, but we would add that the definition of love can vary with the complex and simple variables we add to it.
+If we want the love we deserve to be no more complex than the penguin’s, and our drive to be loved, and love, is nothing more than a natural and primal need to procreate, then all humans deserve to be loved by the primal, prospective mate who senses when we’re in heat.
+If the human’s senses are equal or inferior to the penguin’s, in the sense that a penguin can tell when their mate is in heat, and humans don’t know when we deserve love, we may want to develop a mating call that informs prospective mates when we feel ‘deserving’ to see what comes running down the alley to us.

-Most of us prefer to believe that we earn the love we receive on a perpetual basis, a love that is more complex than the penguins, and that it progresses based on the variables that we introduce to it on a day-to-day basis.
-If we settle on this primal, penguin definition of love, and we choose to believe that the love we earn should be nonjudgmental, and lacking in morals and values, and nothing more than a stick that stirs the chemicals in our brain, the love we get will be as meaningless as the penguins’, and what we deserve.
+Most of us prefer to believe that we earn the love we receive on a perpetual basis, a love that is much more complex than the penguins, and that the love we receive is reciprocated by the love we give.
+This, in financial circles, is called ROI (return on investment).
+If we decide to invest our emotions into another, we try to make an informed decision of whether that person shares our values.
+After we make that initial assessment, we advance it to greater levels with variables that both parties introduce to it on a day-to-day basis.
+If we settle on this primal, penguin definition of love, and we choose to believe that we deserve a form of love that should be nonjudgmental, and lacking in morals and values, and that which is nothing more than a stick that stirs the chemicals in our brain, the love we receive will be as meaningless as the penguins’, and what we deserve.